deadlyunicorn/nextjs-e-commerce-app/README.md

  + CSS color choosing and configuring TailWindCSS, e.g. instead of randomly guessing the exact bg-color that my other components have, I could create a custom class: bg-dark-[A,B,C], bg-[A,B,C]
  + More reusable components.
 I was creating \<main> elements for each page and a couple of divs, with the exact same stylings.
 I could have just made components for those.
 This would make it more efficient restyling the whole WEBSITE.
 This is something one should note if they use this project as a basis for theirs.
 Generally I feel like I was avoiding creating custom components for this project
  + More consistent folder structure.
 Currently I realize it's more efficient having an api folder for each subdirectory, instead of having a central api folder.
 Especially for page-specific APIs.

+ ## Known Errors

+1. Cart doesn't work properly on weak connections.

+      Specifically: After you add an item to cart, the Cart Page doesn't update its values.
+It feels like 'getCartItems()' doesn't revalidate/refetch.

+      This specific problem is hard to debug, due to it being hard to reproduce..
+I have only noticed it happening on my mobile phone browsers and I am not entirely sure if it is a connectivity error or a Next.JS error.

+      Basically after adding an item in cart, our 'getCartItems' function should revalidate (we use RevalidateTag).

+      At first I was thinking that the function might not be properly called, but some console.log() showed me that this is not the issue.

+      I was then trying to see if the issue was with RevalidateTag or caching in general.
+Of course I wouldn't completely disable caching as this would make every page load way slower.

+      I have thought of some workarounds ( and tried different things on the client side ).
+One workaround that must work but I haven't tried is to use Redux for the cart, so that we have a global cart object.
+That cart object could be updated based on the response of each 'updateCart()' call as it also includes the cart state.

+      ( updateCart() updates the items in our current cart in the Commerce.js database )

+      I tried logging the results of the updateCart() on the devices that showed the problem to a MongoDB database, and noticed that we get our actual new cart state after using the said function -- So I am sure that the above workaround should work.
+However I will leave the project at its current state.

+2. After some commit we have started getting a random server side error, about some State.

+    I am not sure what causes this.
+At the beginning I thought that it might be some useEffect(), but that could not be it, as it was logged on the server console.
+Then I tried removing the cypress package and it looked like the error wasn't being logged anymore?
+But this was temporary.
+This also started appearing when I was trying things for the problem #1 above, so I also thought that it might be something related to cache.
+Nevertheless, we can deploy normally and have the website working with no visible errors..

+3. Price Range Slider ( Double Slider ) doesn't work as I intended it to work.

+    Commerce.js docs say we can use the parameters
+    + price.above
+    + price.below

+      ---

+    However I wasn't getting results based on them, so I thought that they either need some special implementation not mentioned in the docs, or were just simply not a functional thing when I tried to use them.

+    This means I can't use pagination properly with my double slider.
+I filter my results after getting the paginated version of them.
+That can make each page to have a different amount of displayed items.
+This can also hide a, say page 3, if there is a page 2 with 0 items withing the price range.

+    The slider is there.
+In case someone finds the above parameters working, then they can use it.

+4. Commerce.js Servers might experience downtime and the store might unexpectedly stop working.

+5. Everyone COULD update the store.

+    This was happening as I was updating the store using SEARCH PARAMS and requiring authorization only TO REDIRECT to the needed page with the query on SEARCH PARAMS.

+    Problems with this:
+      + Anyone knowing about this could edit the store, even if they were not authorized.
+      + Clicking on a link in your history where you had edited say an item, would edit this item again.
+      ( Let's say you click on a link that was editing an item during a promotion event, you had updated the item after the promotion event, but after accidentally clicking on the history link, you change the item back to that promotional state. )

+    The first problem is solved by using Auth.js getSession() and checking if the email of the logged in user is an admin before making a change.
+However the history thing is still an issue and should be updated.
+What I've learnt is that form method:'get' should only be used for getting results haha - not update queries..